Washington State coach Rolovich fired for refusing vaccine - KTVZ

 Associated Press

 SPOKANE, Wash.
-(AP) — Washington State has fired football coach Nick Rolovich for refusing a state mandate that all employees get vaccinated against COVID-19.
-That’s according to a person familiar with the decision who spoke to The Associated Press on condition of anonymity because the university had not made an announcement and no one was yet authorized to speak publicly about the decision.
-Washington Gov. Jay Inslee, a Democrat, had set a deadline of Monday for thousands of state employees, including the Cougars’ coach, to be vaccinated against the coronavirus or risk losing their jobs.
+(AP) — Washington State has fired football coach Nick Rolovich and four of his assistants for refusing a state mandate that all employees get vaccinated against COVID-19.
+Rolovich becomes the first major college coach to lose his job over vaccination status.
+Washington Gov. Jay Inslee, a Democrat, had set a deadline of Monday for thousands of state employees, including the Cougars’ coach, to be vaccinated against the coronavirus.
 Rolovich applied for a religious exemption.
-He had said he wouldn’t get vaccinated but wouldn’t specify his reasons.
+The 42-year-old Rolovich was the highest-paid state employee at an annual salary of more than $3 million.
+Defensive coordinator Jake Dickert will be elevated to acting coach starting with Saturday’s home game against BYU..

 Comments